rougin/combustor/README.md

 **NOTE**: This method is also available if `--doctrine` is installed.

+## Reminders

+* If you installed either **Wildfire** or **Doctrine**, there's no need to specify it as option in the specified command.
+You can specify an option, either **--wildfire** or **--doctrine**, if both components were installed in the specified library.

+* If you want to learn more about Doctrine's functionalities, just go head to their [documentation](http://doctrine-orm.readthedocs.org/en/latest/) page.

+* Before generating the models, views, and controllers, please make sure that you **set up your database** (foreign keys, indexes, relationships, normalizations) properly in order to minimize the modifications after the codes has been generated.
+Also, generate the models, views, and controllers first to tables that are having **no relationship with other tables** in the database.

+    * The reason for this is that Combustor will generate controllers, models, and views based on your specified database schema.
+If there's something wrong in your database, Combustor will definitely generate a bad codebase.

+* If you found a bug or want to suggest something, feel free to open an issue or create a pull request [here](https://github.com/rougin/combustor/issues)!

 ## Change Log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.